-Yarmouth Springs Eternal is a community arts, walking and nature project, instigated and led by community artist Genevieve Rudd.
-The project celebrates and connects with everyday or overlooked aspects of the natural world, whilst recognising the inequality of access to natural spaces, and challenging definitions of ‘nature’.
-The project emphasises that nature isn’t just pretty pastoral landscapes requiring walking boots and a car to access – it’s the stuff living all around us.
-For us, Great Yarmouth’s streets, buildings, places and culture are central to the project.
+Yarmouth Springs Eternal is a community arts, walking and nature project instigated and led by community artist Genevieve Rudd.
+The project celebrates and connects with everyday or overlooked aspects of the natural world, while recognising the inequality of access to green and natural spaces.
+It challenges definitions of ‘nature’, emphasising that ‘nature’ is not just pretty pastoral landscapes requiring walking boots and a car to access, it is the stuff living all around us.
+Great Yarmouth’s streets, buildings, places and culture are central to the project.
 The project emphasises the perspectives of individuals with lived experiences of homelessness and migration as well as loneliness, mental health challenges and addiction, and brings them into conversations about ‘nature’.
 Over the two years of its existence, the project involved a range of creative community practices including writing, drawing, photography, sensory walking activities or fermenting foods and drinks.

 The Yarmouth Springs Eternal project was originally born out of the context of Covid-19, a more-than-human reminder that we are not just people, but vessels for viruses, bacteria and microorganisms to thrive within and on.
 The project was centred on the season of Spring, while acknowledging that the predictability of the seasons is becoming more disrupted as a result of the climate and ecological emergency.